06 Jun 18

 While the championship might be only five years old, the technology racing around the circuit is ever-changing.
 Season 5 will see 22 Gen2 cars racing around the track in anger for the very first time.
 The Batmobile-esque all-electric racer has double the energy storage capacity of the Gen1 car, meaning it can complete a whole race, so no more mid-race car swaps.
 With 250kW of power, the Gen2 will accelerate from 0-100km/h in 2.8-seconds and go on to a top speed of 280km/h.
 Greater speeds, more action on track and with just one car per driver - there's everything to lose.

 Season 5 of the championship pairs some familiar favourites with new iconic cities, featuring a total of 13 races in 12 cities across five continents.
-Starting in Ad Diriyah, with the debut of Formula E in the Middle East on December 15, the series heads back to Marrakesh before moving to Mexico City and on to Hong Kong and newly announced Sanya, China.
-For the newly titled Voestalpine European Series, we're back on the streets of Rome, Paris, Berlin and Zurich, in addition to returning to Monaco for a third time on May 11 - appearing on the calendar on a bi-annual basis.
+Starting in Ad Diriyah, with the debut of Formula E in the Middle East on December 15, the series heads back to Marrakesh before moving to Mexico City and Hong Kong.
+For the newly titled voestalpine European races, we're back on the streets of Rome, Paris, Berlin and Zurich, in addition to returning to Monaco for a third time on May 11 - appearing on the calendar on a bi-annual basis.
 Finishing up with a double-header season finale in New York, the race is set to take place on July 13 and 14, where a new champion will be crowned.
 See below for a full calendar listing.

 New power modes